chapel-lang/chapel/doc/release/platforms/README.cygwin.rst

 Required Packages
 -----------------

-In order to get the required tools listed in README.prereqs, Cygwin users will need to ensure that the following packages are installed in addition to the standard set of Cygwin packages:
+In order to get the required tools listed in :ref:`readme-prereqs`, Cygwin users will need to ensure that the following packages are installed in addition to the standard set of Cygwin packages:

     Devel
       + gcc and gcc-g++
       + make
-      + patch
     Perl
       + perl
     Python